Personal Protective Equipment (PPE) is a legal requirement under the Personal Protective Equipment at Work Regulations 1992.

 The end result?
 Less revenue.

 You have a legal obligation to protect your employees, but who’s protecting you?
-Here at Citation, our Health & Safety experts know exactly what it takes to keep you compliant.
+Here at Citation, our Health & Safety consultants know exactly what it takes to keep you compliant.

-Whether it’s help running risk assessments, putting appropriate PPE in place or reporting accidents, we’re with you every step of the way.
+Whether it’s help running risk assessments, putting appropriate PPE in place or reporting accidents, or helping you to keep up to date with Health & Safety Policies, we’re with you every step of the way.
 Get in touch with the team on 0345 844 1111 or email@example.com to see how we can support you.